What parents need to know

 Is it any good?

-What's odd about The Craft is its sneaking moral: It's supposed to warn girls against resentment and revenge, encouraging them to "do unto others as they would have done unto them," as Wiccan mentor Lirio (Assumpta Serna) says.
+What's odd about this chilling and ominous tale is its sneaking moral.
+It's supposed to warn girls against resentment and revenge, encouraging them to "do unto others as they would have done unto them," as Wiccan mentor Lirio (Assumpta Serna) says.
 That's all well and good, but there's also a blame-the-victim mentality here.
 So they'll get back what they have sown three-fold.
 Does that mean that Sarah deserves to be raped?
 Does that mean that Nancy, arguably the most damaged from an abusive childhood, deserves to be locked up?
 Does the epic battle between Nancy and Sarah really mean that there can only be one Queen Bee, one mean girl?
 Should they have stood up for themselves in some other way, or simply acquiesced to the abuse around them?
 These are questions teen viewers should consider.

 Families can talk about...